gregoil/rotest/docs/intro/using_resources.rst

 * How to create a resource class.
 * How to run the server, that acts as a resource manager.
-* How to write tests that use resources.

 Creating a Resource Class
 =========================